The essence of Christ is the Spirit,

 He couldn’t ever say any words

-that would ever go against His will.
+that would go against His will.

 So the incarnate God won’t do work

-that interrupts His own management.
+that halts His own management.

-There is no rebelliousness in God;
+There’s no rebelliousness in God;

-the essence of God is nothing but good.
+the essence of God is only good.

 He expresses all beauty, goodness, love.